tundish/blathnaid/blathnaid/tale/chapters.rst

 The next morning Jack felt he urgently needed to find the Master of Smiths, so he was out again early to see his friend Fell.

-He in his turn had been eager to check the trivet and its third set of markings.
+He in his turn had been eager to check the Trivet and its third set of markings.
 After applying some paste, and rubbing with a cloth, he could make out its meaning.
-"This one reads 'Cognition'", he declared.
+"This one reads **Cognition**", he declared.

 Cutlers
 -------

 Then Fell took up his story of Ingomer.
-Recently he'd forbidden the Smiths from forging blades or any edged tools, and arranged for his own Guild of Cutlers to be licensed exclusively for those items.
+Recently he'd forbidden the Smiths from forging blades or any edged tools, and arranged for his own Guild of Cutlers to be licenced exclusively for those items.
 Their factories were in a protected area near the Armoury.

-Fell had only contempt for the Cutlers.
+Fell had nothing but contempt for the Cutlers.
 He said they were all blade and no tang.
-Tdey did not understand the process of design.
+They did not understand the process of designing a product.
-So when the Guards got their new glaives, they would take off the head in order that they might beat people with the handle, since it was very much safer for all concerned.
+So when the Guards were issued new glaives, they would take off the head in order that they could beat people with the handle.
+This made things very much safer for the operator.

 Third wish gone
 ---------------